-The following table sets forth information as of December 31, 2018, with respect to compensation plans (including individual compensation arrangements) under which our equity securities are authorized for issuance.
-The share numbers in the table and in the footnotes thereto reflect the 1-for-10 reverse stock split of our common stock that was effected on July 20, 2017.
+The following table sets forth information as of December 31, 2019, with respect to compensation plans (including individual compensation arrangements) under which our equity securities are authorized for issuance.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (c) (excluding securities reflected in column a)) Equity compensation plans approved by security holders (1) 1,625,641 \$ 11.15 421,244 Equity compensation plans not approved by security holders (2) \$ Total 1,625,641 \$ 11.15 421,244
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) avera ou wa Veighted- age exercise price of itstanding options, rrants and ights (b) Number of securities remaining available for future issuance under equity compensation plans (c) (excluding securities reflected in column a)) Equity compensation plans approved by security holders (1) 1,879,626 \$ 1.21 634,294 Equity compensation plans not approved by security holders (2) \$ Total 1,879,626 \$ 1.21 634,294

 - (1) Consists of securities issued under our 2007 Stock Incentive Plan and our Amended and Restated 2014 Stock Incentive Plan, or the 2014 Plan.
 Under the 2014 Plan, the number of shares of common stock authorized and reserved for issuance automatically increases on an annual basis on the first day of each fiscal year, by an amount equal to the least of (i) 2,000,000 shares of common stock, (ii) 4% of the number of outstanding shares of our common stock on such date, or (iii) an amount determined by our Board. - (2) The table excludes 10,149 shares of common stock that may be issued upon exercise of outstanding options that were issued by Private Daré and that were assumed in connection with the closing of the Cerulean/Private Daré stock purchase transaction.
-The weighted average exercise price of such options is \$0.01 per share.
+All such stock options were exercised on March 30, 2020.
+The weighted average exercise price of such options was \$0.01 per share.